What is corneal disease?

 What is the cornea?

-The cornea is the clear, protective outer layer of the eye.
-Along with the sclera (white of the eye), the cornea serves as a barrier against dirt, germs, and other particles that can harm the eye's delicate components.
-The cornea is also capable of filtering out some amounts of the sun's ultraviolet light.
+Along with the sclera (white of the eye), the cornea serves as a barrier against dirt, germs and other particles that can harm the eye's delicate components.
+The cornea also filters out some amounts of the sun's ultraviolet light.

 The cornea also plays a key role in vision.
-As light enters the eye, it is refracted, or bent, by the outside shape of the cornea.
+As light enters the eye, it's refracted, or bent, by the outside shape of the cornea.
 The curvature of this outer layer helps determine how well your eye can focus on objects close up and far away.
-If the cornea becomes damaged through disease, infection, or injury, the resulting scars or discoloration can interfere with vision by blocking or distorting light as it enters the eye.
+If the cornea becomes damaged through disease, infection or injury, the resulting scars or discoloration can interfere with vision by blocking or distorting light as it enters the eye.

-There are 3 main layers of the cornea:
+The three main layers of the cornea are:

 - Epithelium: The most superficial layer of the cornea, the epithelium stops outside matter from entering the eye.
 This layer also absorbs oxygen and nutrients from tears.